vishaltak/gitlab-development-kit/doc/advanced.md

 Restart your computer when prompted.

-Install your Linux Distribution of Choice using the Windows Store.
-The available distro options include:
+Install your Linux distribution of choice using the Windows Store.
+The available distribution options include:

 - Ubuntu
 - OpenSUSE